Jacqueline-Tsai/programming-practicing-grader/k6/README.md

-# This folder should contain the k6 tests for the application
+# This folder contain the k6 tests for the application